henrikau/net_chan/README.md

 ## Build instructions

-net_chan uses meson and ninja to build and details can be found in [the meson build file](meson.build).
+NetChan uses meson and ninja to build and details can be found in [the meson build file](meson.build).

 ```bash